Physio Edge podcast

 Category:general -- posted at: 11:34am AEDT

 The sternoclavicular joint (SCJ) can cause pain locally, or refer into the neck and shoulder.
 With a relatively high incidence of serious and potentially life-threatening pathology at the SCJ, it’s important to diagnose the source of SCJ pain.
-In this (Facebook live/video/podcast) with Jo Gibson (Clinical Physiotherapy Specialist ), you’ll discover:
+In this (Facebook live/video/podcast) with Jo Gibson (Clinical Specialist Physiotherapist), you’ll discover:

-• How to identify and diagnose the SCJ as the source of pain
+• How to identify and diagnose the SCJ as the source of pain.

 • Where does the SCJ commonly refer pain to?